lokeshdangii/CMS/README.md

 Users can effortlessly perform CRUD operations on these components, enabling them to add, view, update, or delete entries as necessary.

-With the CMS Application, you can efficiently manage car-related data and streamline your operations.
+With the CMS Application, efficient car data management is just a few clicks away.
 Ensure you've completed the database initialization and configuration steps for a seamless user experience.